Juniper/terraform-provider-mist/docs/data-sources/org_nacrules.md

 subcategory: "Access Assurance"
 description: |-
   This data source provides the list of NAC Rules (Auth Policies).
-  A NAC Rule defines a list of critera (NAC Tag) the network client must match to execute the Rule, an action (Allow/Deny)and a list of RADIUS Attributes (NAC Tags) to return
+  A NAC Rule defines a list of criteria (NAC Tag) the network client must match to execute the Rule, an action (Allow/Deny)and a list of RADIUS Attributes (NAC Tags) to return
 ---

 # mist_org_nacrules (Data Source)

 This data source provides the list of NAC Rules (Auth Policies).

-A NAC Rule defines a list of critera (NAC Tag) the network client must match to execute the Rule, an action (Allow/Deny)and a list of RADIUS Attributes (NAC Tags) to return
+A NAC Rule defines a list of criteria (NAC Tag) the network client must match to execute the Rule, an action (Allow/Deny)and a list of RADIUS Attributes (NAC Tags) to return

 ## Example Usage